vbotka/ansible-lint/README.md

 ### Variables

-- By default the OS specific packages will be installed
+- The OS specific packages will be installed if you set

 ```
 mal_pkg_install: true
 ```

-- By default use *pip* to install *ansible-runner* on Ubuntu and RH
+- Instead, you can use *pip* to install *ansible-runner* on Linux if you set

 ```
 mal_pip_install: true
 ```

-- Use packages, or ports to install *ansible-runner* on FreeBSD
+- Use packages, or ports to install *ansible-runner* on FreeBSD and set

 ```
 mal_pip_install: false
 ```

-- Set variable *ar_owner* to the user who will own the packages installed by pip
+- When installing by pip, set variable *mal_owner* to the user who will own the packages installed by pip

 ```
 mal_owner: admin
 ```

-By default
+When undefined, the variable *mal_owner* will be set to *ansible_user_id* if defined.
+The existence of the variable *mal_owner* is tested by sanity.

 ```
 mal_owner: "{{ ansible_user_id }}"